National Hurricane Center highlights area in Gulf of Mexico for potential tropical development

 What Colorado State University says about the hurricane seasonal forecast

-Colorado State University is scheduled to release its updated 2024 seasonal hurricane forecast today at 11 a.m.
+Colorado State University is scheduled to release its updated 2024 seasonal hurricane forecast on Tuesday, June 11 at 11 a.m.

 With no early season storms so far on the map, it may not change much from the previous forecast in April, which included 23 named storms.
 Of those, 11 are forecast to become hurricanes with five becoming major hurricanes.